Ester, Alaska: Music

 Ester has a vibrant local music culture, and is the site of several annual music festivals: Angry Young & Poor (also known as AYP), a free all-day concert oriented toward area youth; the Fairbanks Summer Folk Fest, a 35-year old folk festival; the LiBerry Music Festival & Pie Throwdown, a fundraiser for the John Trigg Ester Library; and Ester Fest, a family-friendly musical fundraiser for the Ester Community Park which held its inaugural festival in 2017.
 An old time string band gathering, the Ester Jelly Jam, has an open jam occasionally on Sunday afternoons at Hartung Hall.
 A local group, the Lost Dog Old-Time String Band, hosts a monthly square/contra dance there.
 Impromptu music jams occur nightly on the saloon porches in the summer, and every Sunday in the winter.
 Sundays at the Golden Eagle are smoke free.
 Area venues and events regularly feature local, live music.

+Newspaper

+The town's first newspaper was The Ester Republic, published monthly from January 1999 to 2012.
+It was founded by Deirdre Helfferich and operated out of her home, and for a time had its office space at the Ester post office.
+Notable contributors included Richard A. Fineberg, John Haines, Dahr Jamail, along with art from cartoonists Jamie Smith and Daniel Darrow.

+Deirdre Helfferich is one of the key figures in the founding of the John Trigg Ester Library.